 **Please be sure to submit a complete response by providing an explanation and justification.

-If you review records from hospitals, clinics, educational, check the “records review”.
+If you review records from hospitals, clinics, or schools, check the “records review.”
 You will need to answer section 8.6.

 8.5 Describe the subjects in terms that are most pertinent to the project.